-Because generators will generally not know whether their outputs will be increased or decreased in the physical CRM dispatch relative to their access dispatch, they will have incentives to make offers in the CRM's physical dispatch about the price at which they are indifferent to whether their output is increased or decreased Their prices of indifference should be their opportunity costs/SRMCs.
+Because generators will generally not know whether their outputs will be increased or decreased in the physical CRM dispatch relative to their access dispatch, they will have incentives to make offers in the CRM's physical dispatch about the price at which they are indifferent to whether their output is increased or decreased.
+Their prices of indifference should be their opportunity costs/short-run marginal costs (SRMCs).